andiandi13/DBZ-Recut-subsync/README.md

 <img width="855" height="488" alt="2025-08-02_23_37_11-046____708x480_23 98fps_-_Kdenlive" src="https://github.com/user-attachments/assets/55528b94-1068-458a-b803-03838c50ce53" />

+- Also, I added another feature that allows you to generate subtitles for duplicated voice clips in the timeline.
+By default, the script doesn't duplicate subtitles lines if clips are duplicated (for safety reason, it could generate unwanted lines).
+But if you want to force syncing a particular line (let's say you create some kind of flashback and re-use a voice clip from somewhere else), just add “Asubboost” effect to that clip and the script will generate it.

 - Compatibility of the script with other projects

 These scripts are not made specifically for Dragon Ball Z serie.
 Actually, they can be compatible with any project made with kdenlive, but you will have to edit scripts so that they don't look for audio files named "video synced" (unless you rename your audio track like that) and change output filenames in the merging script at the end.